DadSchoorse/vkBasalt/README.md

 #### Ingame Input

-The [HOME key](https://en.wikipedia.org/wiki/Home_key) can be used to disable and re enable the applied effects.
+The [HOME key](https://en.wikipedia.org/wiki/Home_key) can be used to disable and re-enable the applied effects, the key can also be changed in the config file.
 This is based on X11 so it won't work on pure wayland.
 It **should** however at least not crash without X11.

 #### Debug Output